This post is for my US readers. Out of US readers feel free to skip this one.

 I felt like racially defined groups allowed people to fend off their humanness.
-Rarely did people reach out to a member of another group because they were secure that he had his own group to rely on.
-If there were no groups, they would felt more responsible towards others.
+Rarely did people reach out to members of other groups because they were secure that they had their own group to rely on.
+Had there been no groups, they would have felt more responsible towards others.
 Imagine thinking “sure he has his people to help him out” vs “damn, he has no one behind him”.
 Perhaps, they would have been more emphatic to everyone.
 Perhaps, they would have treated everything like they treated their "brothers".

 The biggest danger of racial separation is effective dissemination of propaganda.
 If whites and blacks watch different TV channels, read different kinds of books, and listen to different kinds of music, they can be served with different narratives of the same event and they wouldn’t even know it.
 In the media that blacks consume, they can be shown that whites are out to oppress them.
 In the media that whites consume, they can be shown that blacks and immigrants want to destroy them and their culture.
 So long they are watching TV separately, they can be inflamed against each other.
 It makes me think about customer segments in marketing.
 Customer segments are fed different kinds of advertising because they respond to different things.
 I see the same in US media.

-Another danger of race politics is the attribution of responsibility to groups.
+Another danger of race politics is attribution of responsibility to groups.
 To say that Muslims attacked the Twin Tower or Americans attacked the middle east is absurd.
 Muslims and Americans are both collective nouns.
 They have no will.
 Only a Muslim or an American can have a will.
 Thus, only individuals can be held responsible for their actions, not groups.
-Do you think an average Muslim wakes up every day to hate American or an average American wakes up to give a damn about what's happening in the middle east?
-That's why I said absurd.
+Do you think an average Muslim wakes up every day to hate Americans or an average American wakes up to give a damn about what's happening in the middle east?
+That's why I said that attribution of group reponsibility is absurd.
 The propaganda about reparation is dumb beyond measure because of the same reason.
-If anyone thinks the contrary, I want reparation from all humanity because their mother “Eve” got me kicked of heaven.
+If anyone thinks the contrary, I want reparation from all humanity because their mother, Eve, got me kicked of heaven.